Biblical Answer

 Step 2: God's Desire for Salvation

-The Bible teaches that God's desire is for all people to be saved (1 Timothy 2:3-4, 2 Peter 3:9).
-Through the prophet Ezekiel, God pleads with people to turn back from their self-destructive ways and be saved (Ezekiel 33:11).
-This suggests that God's intention is not to send people to hell, but to save them.
+The Bible teaches that God's desire is for all people to be saved and come to the knowledge of the truth (1 Timothy 2:3-4).
+Through the prophet Ezekiel, God pleads with people to turn back from their self-destructive course of action and be saved (Ezekiel 33:11).
+This indicates that God's desire is not to send people to hell, but rather to save them.

 Step 5: Conclusion